Constraints on the presence of platinum and gold in the spectra of the kilonova AT2017gfo: Photospheric phase

 Input parameters for the \tardis\ models are given in Table \ref{tab:TARDIS_model_parameters}.
 We initially used similar parameters to the models presented by \cite{Smartt2017} and \cite{Watson2019}, which broadly reproduced the early SED of AT2017gfo.
 We used a power law density profile for all of our models, which had the general form:

 for ${v_{\rm min}} < v < {v_{\rm max}}$, where $\rho_{\rm 0}$, $t_{\rm 0}$, $v_{\rm 0}$, $\Gamma$ and ${v_{\rm max}}$ are constants.
 The values for these constants were chosen empirically to reproduce the general shape of the early SED of AT2017gfo, assuming it is dominated by a single black-body component.
 Table \ref{tab:TARDIS_model_parameters} lists these values.
 The choice of photospheric ejecta velocity ($v_{\rm min}$) is in line with previous works that model the early spectra of AT2017gfo \citep[$\sim 0.2 \, c$,][]{Smartt2017, Watson2019}.
 The time since explosion ($t_{\rm exp}$) is well constrained based on the GW detection \citep{MMApaper2017}.
 A value of $\Gamma = 3$ was chosen as it typically agrees with hydrodynamical calculations \citep{Hotokezaka2013, Tanaka2013}, and has been adopted by other modelling efforts for AT2017gfo \citep[][]{Watson2019}.
-The values for $\rho_{0}$ were chosen so that the emergent spectrum had pronounced and observable features.
+The values for $\rho_{0}$ were chosen either to correspond to models with a fixed ejecta mass, or such that the models had pronounced and observable features.
 The photospheric temperatures ($T_{\rm ph}$) chosen for the models closely resemble the black-body temperatures of the early spectra of AT2017gfo, but we allowed some variation to improve the match to the observed spectra.
 The photospheric luminosity ($L_{\rm ph}$) for the models is then derived using: